niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 ```
 ssh -i ~/.ssh/myKeyFile testUser@<jenkins-controller-vm EXTERNAL_IP>
 ```

-To check that status of Jenkins.
-Run
+Please wait a few minutes before running the following command to check on the status of Jenkins
 ```
 systemctl status jenkins
 ```
 The output should contain `active (running)`.

 If you come across the following error.
 Please wait a few minutes and try again, it can take some time to run the start up script